mala7891/ndvi-brighton-co/README.md

 # NDVI Analysis as a Tool for Evaluating Vegetation Health and Land Management in Brighton, CO
 [![DOI](https://zenodo.org/badge/637627095.svg)](https://zenodo.org/badge/latestdoi/637627095)

+Details of these findings are documented in an ArcGIS StoryMap available here: https://storymaps.arcgis.com/stories/9410607d90ff40b782a55d9f2a0f7a0c

 Author: Matison Lakstigala

 # Introduction